AIAnytime/jev-crash-course/README.md

 Where a result is within noise, the README says so rather than rounding it into a headline.
 Project 11 is the clearest example: an open model running locally scored 0.800 against Jev's 0.805 over 200 reviews, which is a tie given the sample size, not a win for either side.
-Re-run anything before you quote it.

 ## Credits